|

 Workshop:

-Upon completion of our five-week Introduction to Becoming
+Upon completion of our Introduction to Becoming a Therapy

-Handlers must demonstrate a global understanding of the needs
+Dog Team Workshop, handlers must demonstrate a global understanding

-of the elderly, the disabled and the young.
-You must exhibit
+of the needs of the elderly, the disabled and the young.
+You

-appropriate skills to volunteer in a variety of settings.
-The
+must exhibit appropriate skills to volunteer in a variety of

-dog and handler must demonstrate that they are working as a
+settings.
+The dog and handler must demonstrate that they are

 OR